andersonopt/website/content/blog/product-release-notes-02-10-21.md

 **Parcel Name**

-Updated the parcel name field to show the owner name(s) (if known) and the lot size - removed County to shorten name length (you can still view the parcel's county by turning on the county column in the parcels list)
+Updated the parcel name field to show the owner name(s) (if known) and the lot size - removed 'county' to shorten name length (you can still view the parcel's county by turning on the county column in the parcels list - parcels list > Columns > check box for 'County')

 **Parsed/Normalized Land Owner Columns**